imcynic/PikAiel/README.md

 -   [x] Custom AI Instructions: You can replace the text inside of `instructions.txt` and make the AI act however you'd like!
 -   [x] Realistic Typing: The bot types like a real person, with varying speeds and pauses.
 -   [x] Free LLM Model: Enjoy the powerful capabilities of this language model without spending a dime.
--   [x] Mention Recognition: The bot only responds when you mention it or say its trigger word.
+-   [x] DM Recognition: The bot automatically responds to all direct messages.
 -   [x] Reply Recognition: If replied to, the bot will continue to reply to you.
 It's like having a conversation with a real person!
 -   [x] Message Handling: The bot knows when you're replying to someone else, so it won't cause confusion.
 It's like having a mind reader in your server; It can also handle numerous messages at once!
 -   [x] Image Recognition: The bot can recognize images and respond to them in character!